While women make up over 50% of the workforce in most developed markets, they only account for 6% of U.S. truck drivers — roughly 200,000 total.

-Why do you like working in logistics?
+Q: Why do you like working in logistics?

 "There are so many opportunities in the logistics industry.
 Initially, I started my logistics career in sales for a 3PL and worked my way up to Logistics Manager for a seafood importer that has been in business for over 60 years.”

 Logistics Manager for a major seafood importer

 For instance, some drivers don’t want to work with me because I’m ‘just a woman.’
 That said, I’ve had a lot of men really defend me, telling other drivers that I’ll hustle for them, get them a loaner truck, take care of them.”

 Owner and President of Sugar Creek Transportation

 Those are the moments where I’m humbled and realize I may not be conscious of working in a male-driven industry every day, but every day that I’m working I’m earning that next step not only for myself, but for others as well.”

-- J-Ann Tio, VP of Carrier Sales & Operations at Coyote
+VP, Carrier Sales & Operations at Coyote